 February 09, 2021 4 min read

-One of the key differentiators in AloeCure products, and our Juice in particular, is how we remove the aloin.
-Nearly all other Aloe Vera products on the market utilize charcoal filtration or added enzymes that to help remove the aloin.
+What makes AloeCure (as well as our sister company,ALODERMA) products special is how we process our inner gel.
+Nearly all other Aloe Vera products on the market utilize charcoal filtration or enzymes that they add to ground up Aloe Vera leaves to help remove the aloin.
 While that might sound fine, it also strips a large amount of the other components naturally found in Aloe Vera during the process.
 When you see other Aloe Vera Juices that are clear or don't have any smell or taste, that is almost certainly a sign they have used one of these two methods.
 While the taste of Aloe Vera isn't for everyone, if you aren't tasting it, you probably aren't drinking what you think you are.

 At AloeCure, we have developed an entirely natural and proprietary process by which we remove all Aloin from our products without the addition of outside ingredients or enzymes or charcoal filtration.
 AloeCure process all of our aloe within 12 Hours of Harvest from our Organic plantations in order to ensure maximum preservation of nutrients found in wild Aloe Vera.